Rodrigo54099/InstagramClone/README.md

 Here's a walkthrough of implemented user stories:

+Note: I will be working to update the User Interface in Part 2 of this Assignment

 ## User Story: Signing Up with New Account

 <img src='https://media.giphy.com/media/yjgtTlSl8RRig8JLZ9/giphy.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />